 Logging into your account settings and updating your preferences; Contacting us using the contact information provided below

-Please note that you may continue to receive non-marketing communications as may be required to maintain your relationship with [COMPANY].
+Please note that you may continue to receive non-marketing communications as may be required to maintain your relationship with Shopily

 In addition to the communication described here, you may receive third-party marketing communications from providers we have engaged to market or promote our products and services.
 These third-party providers may be using communications lists they have acquired on their own, and you may have opted-in to those lists through other channels.
 If you no longer wish to receive emails, SMSs, or other communications from such third parties, you may need to contact that third party directly.